 Occasionally, there is a connection between lumps and tightness or injury of a certain spinal segment.
 If this is the case, it would be best to see an animal chiropractor or a physiotherapist.

-There are some things you can do to prevent the formation of cysts.
+There are also a couple of things you can do to prevent the formation of cysts in the first place.

 Diet and Exercise